Trevil Halt railway station: History

 Trevil station was in an isolated location, situated just to the south of the Castle Inn.
 It had two platforms, the main brick-built station building and house being situated on the Down platform.
 No goods yard was provided but parcels were handled and private sidings were provided in connection with the Beaufort Ironworks which ran parallel with the Sirhowy Tramway.
 These sidings lasted until May 1938.
 At the same time, the station's signal box was replaced by a frame in the bay window of the station house in order to maintain the block post.
 A few years earlier, in c.
 1932–33, the station had been downgraded to a railway halt.

 As a result of decline in the local industry and the costs of working the line between Abergavenny and Merthyr, passenger services ended on 4 January 1958.
 The last public service over the line was an SLS railtour on 5 January 1958 hauled by LNWR 0-8-0 49121 and LNWR 0-6-2 tank 58926.
 Official closure came on 6 January.

 Present

+After closure the track was removed and the platforms demolished.
+The station building became a private house but the trackbed was used for a new road.

+Present

 The site of the station has been lost under the A465 road.